Pitrified/snippet/go/blinker/firefly/README.md

 The world might keep a queue of `changeCell` requests, to free as fast as he can the fireflies.

+One goroutine per firefly is probably madness.

+Lets work on the [cellfire](../cellfire) version :D

 # TODOs